SappieKonig/CoCoder/README.md

 coco build --request "Add a function to calculate the sum of two numbers" --branch add-sum-function
 ```

-This command will create a new branch named `add-sum-function`, apply the requested change, and commit the changes to the new branch.
+This command will create a new branch named `add-sum-function`, apply the requested change, and commit the changes to the new branch if the `--commit` option is specified.

 ## Contributing